mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 - Someone seeking vengeance with that power?
 Recipe for disaster

 **"Where are the other Components?"**
 > *"Ah, that's the challenge.
 The Second Component was entrusted to House Goldshore—their line ended in the War of Three Crowns, fifty years ago.
 The vault location died with them.
-The Third... the Third was entrusted to an aquatic house, possibly the Deepwaters, but they sank beneath the waves during the Sundering.
+The Third... the Third was entrusted to an aquatic house, possibly the Deepwaters, but they sank beneath the waves during the Worldrend.
 Lost forever, most likely.
 So you see?
-Even if Lord Shadows wanted to trigger the Second Sundering—which he doesn't—he couldn't.
+Even if Lord Shadows wanted to trigger the Second Worldrend—which he doesn't—he couldn't.
 Two Components are likely gone forever."*

 **Insight DC 16:**
 - He's trying to convince HIMSELF as much as you